mbencomo2/CSE341-starter/readme.md

 # CSE341-starter

 - Author: Matthew Bencomo
 - Class: BYUI Pathways Worldwide CSE341
 - Semester: Spring 2023

-Simple nodeJS api for practicing how to user Node with a database.
+Simple nodeJS api for practicing how to use Node with a database.
 In this case, MongoDB.

 ## Dependencies

 - dotenv
 - express
 - mongodb
+- body-parser

 ## Dev Dependencies

 - eslint
 - nodemon
+- prettier

 ## Setup

 Clone the repo by running the following code in your directory of choice:

 ```console